Unidentified Facelinid sp. #7

 has a translucent-cream body with slender cerata, long rhinophores and

 long cephalic tentacles.
-The foot corners are short, but acute.
-The
+The foot corners appear to be short and acute

 ceratal cores are golden-brown and there are scattered iridescent-white